• Skip to primary navigation

 • Save any leftover syrup and add more sliced fruit to it.

-I love the apricots and strawberries together.
-You can use all sorts of fruits, depending on the season and your taste -- raspberries, blackberries, peaches, pitted cherries and plums would all be delicious.
+• I love the apricots and strawberries together, though you can use all sorts of fruits, depending on the season and your taste.
+Raspberries, blackberries, peaches, pitted cherries and plums would all be delicious.

 This should me made at least an hour ahead, and can be made up to four days ahead of time.
 (It will definitely keep even longer, but will be best during that time.)